ricardoavelino/ricardoavelino.github.io/_pages/about.md

   - /about.html
 ---

-I am a structural engineer and code developer with strong interest in historic structures and optimisation.
+I am a structural designer and researcher with strong interest in AI, sustainable design, historic structures and optimization.

-I am currently a postdoctoral researcher at the Chair of [Physical Chemistry of Building Materials](https://ifb.ethz.ch/pcbm) and the [Block Research Group](https://www.block.arch.ethz.ch/) at ETH Zurich.
-I am also research affiliate at the Center for Augmented Computational Design in Architecture, Engineering and Construction ([Design++](https://designplusplus.ethz.ch)).
+I am currently a postdoctoral fellow at the Center for Augmented Computational Design in Architecture, Engineering and Construction ([Design++](https://designplusplus.ethz.ch)) where I am hosted by the [Block Research Group](https://www.block.arch.ethz.ch/) and the [Interactive Visualization & Intelligence Augmentation Lab](https://ivia.ethz.ch) researching on AI agents for structural design.
+I am also a structural engineer consultant in the architectural & engineering firm [Skidmore Owings & Merrill (SOM)](https://www.som.com/) where I assist with complex structural engineering projects.

-I work at the interface of structural mechanics, numerical optimisation and architecture.
-My research interest includes combining augmented reality and structural analysis to improve the preservation of masonry heritage buildings and developing optimisation algorithms to design efficient low-carbon structures.
+My work focuses on the interface of structural mechanics, computational design and architecture.
+I aim to bring new technologies, such as AI and AR to improve the productivity in the AEC industry helping to design efficient low-carbon structures and preserve and protect existing buildings.

-In December 2022, I defended my PhD at ETH Zurich advised by Prof. Dr. Philippe Block where I developed novel computational analysis methods to assess complex unreinforced masonry structures and design efficient structural systems.
-My [doctoral dissertation](https://doi.org/10.3929/ethz-b-000611351) was nominated for the ETH Medal for outstanding dissertation and funded by the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx).
+On my [doctoral dissertation](https://doi.org/10.3929/ethz-b-000611351) at ETH Zurich, I developed novel computational analysis methods to assess complex unreinforced masonry structures and design efficient structural systems, having mz work nominated to the ETH Medal.
+I also worked as a postdoctoral researcher for the Heritage++ project at Design++ and as a strctural engineer at SOM designing stuctures ranging from high-rise buildings to longspan structures to shell and cable net structures.

-Previously, I graduated in a dual degree program at [Universidade de São Paulo (Poli-USP)](https://www.poli.usp.br) and [École des Ponts Paristech](https://www.ecoledesponts.fr), where I received highest merit (Prix Betancout) and the Eiffel excellence scholarship.
-I also worked as structural engineer intern in the architectural firm [Skidmore Owings & Merril (SOM)](https://www.som.com/).
+I hold a Bachelor and Master's degrees in Civil/Structural Engineering from [Universidade de São Paulo (Poli-USP)](https://www.poli.usp.br) and [École des Ponts Paristech](https://www.ecoledesponts.fr)

 I plan to update this with my latest publication and software development.
 [Get in touch](malito:mricardo@ethz.ch) if you want to collaborate!